k8s-platform-hub/quickstart-docker-git/README.md

-# An existential introduction
+# Introduction

-There are 2 questions that one must answer before embarking on a Docker based project.
+There are 2 existential questions that one must answer before embarking on a Docker based project.

 1. What should the Dockerfile be?
 Can I avoid downloading the Internet everytime I run a build?